RedHatNordicsSA/linux4win/content/assign4.md

 ansible all -m shell -a 'dnf check-update' -u rhel --ask-pass --become-user rhel
 ```

 :boom: This command list all available updates for any system.
 Now most likely you do not get any updates since we have already done the patching using the web-ui.
-But if there where any all you needed to do was run this command.
+But if there where any all you needed to do was run this command to install them all.
 ```
 ansible all -m shell -a 'dnf update -y' -u rhel --ask-pass --become-user rhel
 ```